Skunk ape

-The skunk ape is a large and hairy human-like mythical creature purported to inhabit the forests and swamps in the southeastern United States, most notably in Florida.
-It is often compared to, synonymous with, or called the "cousin" of Bigfoot, a prominent subject within North American popular culture.
+The skunk ape is a large, hairy mythical humanoid creature said to inhabit forests and swamps in the southeastern United States, most notably in Florida.
+It is often compared to, synonymous with, or called the "cousin" of Bigfoot, a prominent subject within popular culture.

-Many dubious articles have been presented in an attempt to prove the skunk ape's existence, including anecdotal sightings, disputed photographs, audio and video recordings, and casts of large footprints.
+Many dubious articles have been presented in an attempt to prove the skunk ape's existence, including anecdotal sightings, supposed photographs, audio and video recordings, and casts of large footprints.
 The majority of mainstream scientists have historically discounted the existence of the skunk ape, considering it to be the result of a combination of folklore, misidentification, and hoax, rather than a living animal.
 The skunk ape has entered the popular culture of the southern United States, especially in Florida.

 Description

 The skunk ape is commonly described as a bipedal human or ape-like creature, approximately 5–7 ft tall, and covered in mottled reddish-brown hair.
 The skunk ape is often reported to be smaller in stature compared to traditional descriptions of Bigfoot from the northern United States and Canada.
 It is named for its foul odor, often described as being similar to that of a skunk.